-Treatment for nighttime bedwetting symptoms may involve medications.
-Typically, the first part of evaluation and treatment is used to eliminate other causes of nighttime bedwetting and work to provide increased capacity to the bladder as well as increased bladder-brain signaling.
-Medications, such as desmopressin, can help reduce or eliminate nighttime bedwetting but the incidence of recurrence once the medication is withdrawn is high.
+Treatment options for nighttime symptoms may involve medication management.
+Typically, the plan with bedwetting problems is to eliminate other causes of nighttime urination.
+Next, expert providers work with the family to increase the size of the relatively small bladder as well as increase bladder-brain signaling.
+Medications, such as desmopressin, can help reduce or eliminate nighttime bedwetting.
+The big problem with desmopressin is that the problem typically comes back once the medication is stopped.
 (3)

 Unfortunately, the failure rate of medications such as desmopressin can be upwards of 60%.
-(4) Other medications can be initiated with desmopressin treatment failures but do carry increased risks of side-effects compared to the relatively safe and low side effects of desmopressin.
+(4) This means that it does not provide long term relief of the problem.
+Other medications can be initiated with desmopressin treatment failures but do carry increased risks of side-effects compared to the relatively safe and low side effects of desmopressin.

 Non-medication Approaches to Bedwetting Treatment

 As stated above, the treatment medication of choice for nighttime bedwetting is desmopressin.
-However, with its potentially high primary failure rates and high incidence of bedwetting recurrence when medication is withdrawn, desmopressin is not considered the first-line therapy for nighttime bedwetting.
-(1) The treatment method with clear evidence-based improvement in the condition and the method that is considered as a first-line treatment for bedwetting incidents is an alarm.
-This is because desmopressin and nighttime bedwetting alarms have similar success rates but following protocol is higher for alarms.
-(1) Even with higher adherence rates, bedwetting alarms will only translate to an approximate 50% remittance of nighttime bedwetting at six (6) months.
-This is because the alarm is not always successful in the attempts to treat the brain-bladder signaling issue, but even more so, alarms fail to treat all of the factors relating to nighttime wetting.
+However, with its potentially high failure rates and high incidence of bedwetting recurrence when medication is withdrawn, desmopressin is not considered the first-line therapy for nighttime bedwetting.
+(1) The treatment method that is considered as a first-line treatment for bedwetting incidents is a bedwetting pad or alarm.
+The reason bedwetting alarms are preferred is because desmopressin and nighttime wetting alarms have similar success rates.
+However, families typically have an easier time using alarms.
+(1) Even with higher adherence rates, alarms will only translate to an approximate 50% remittance of nighttime bedwetting at six (6) months.
+This is because the alarm is not always successful in the attempts to treat the brain-bladder signaling issue.
+More importantly, alarms fail to treat all of the factors relating to nighttime wetting.

-In order to achieve higher resolution rates, all the factors revolving around the bedwetting must be addressed.
-Other therapies and approaches to nighttime bedwetting center around the current issues causing the bedwetting, which consist of: excessive nighttime urine production, a bladder that is more active than it should be at night, and not awakening to bladder signals that it is time to urinate.
-Improvements in these measures will lead to much higher success rates than alarms alone.
+In order to achieve the highest resolution rates, all the factors with bedwetting must be addressed.
+Toilet training, reducing the amount of fluid intake discussions, monitoring bowel movements and sleep cycles, and nutrition status are important factors to go over with your child's provider.
+The most important issue to address, however, is the how the brain responds to bladder signaling at night.
+Our providers focus on how to get the brain to recognize the signal better.
+In addition, our experts will address excessive nighttime urine production, a bladder that is more active than it should be at night, and not awakening to bladder signals that it is time to urinate.
+Improvements in these measures will lead to much higher success rates than alarms or medication alone.